 If you are planning to write the exams in November (during the Training Component) or in March (during the Work Experience), you are asked to think seriously about this decision as the LPP is a full-time, rigorous, intense program.
 You want to be able to succeed in both the Training and the Work Experience.

 You should start your studying before the program begins.
-During the Training Component, 4 days (Friday October 29 and Friday November 5, 12, and 19 2021) will be available where there will be no programming.
+During the Training Component, there may be a few days where there will be no programming.
 These dates can be used as you wish.
 Please note that additional study time must be taken after hours.

 If your licensing exam/s conflict with LPP activities, please contact Lee Mendelsohn (email@example.com) to discuss.